elfhosted/elfhosted.com/docs/app/kavita.md

 ---
-title: sElfHosted Kavita 🪄 from $0.15/day
+title: Elf Hosted Kavita 🧝 from $0.15/day
 slug: Kavita
 description: Kavita is a rocket fueled self-hosted digital library which supports a vast array of file formats
 upstream: https://www.kavitareader.com